Hyper-Integrated Causal Analysis (HCA) in Action

 Figure 1 - High Level Process Map of the Procurement Program

-BlueDragon's Hyper-Integrated Causal Analysis (HCA) is a two-phased approach that included the following activities, performed in a seamless and efficient manner:
+BlueDragon's Hyper-Integrated Causal Analysis (HCA) is a 3-phased approach that included the following activities, performed in a seamless and efficient manner:

 Phase 1 - Analysis of available data and evidence to develop focused, evidence-based Lines of Inquiry.